jonathanpberger/fowd/fowd.md

 > November 2011

 !SLIDE
+# What it says on the tin
+> "Become a more powerful designer by learning how to deploy your sites with Git and cloud hosting solutions like Heroku."

+!SLIDE
 # Hi!

 - I'm @jonathanpberger
-- I make stuff at @pivotallabs
+- I use Git every day to make stuff at @pivotallabs
-- I'm growing a mustache for charity
+- My background is in philosophy and then design and now development

 !SLIDE
-# What it says on the tin
-> "Become a more powerful designer by learning how to deploy your sites with Git and cloud hosting solutions like Heroku."
+## Who are you?
+Show of hands:

+- Who's used any version control before?
+- Who's used git before?
+- Who uses the terminal regularly?

 !SLIDE
 # The Plan